Cathy Yeung is Global Vice Chair of Latham & Watkins' Capital Markets Practice and Chair of the firm’s Greater China Practice.

-Ms. Yeung has an excellent reputation in advising on PRC-related corporate finance transactions, mergers and acquisitions, and public company representation.
+Ms. Yeung has an excellent reputation advising on PRC-related corporate finance transactions, mergers and acquisitions, and public company representation.
 Her practice focuses on:

-- Capital markets including initial public offerings
+- Capital markets, including initial public offerings

 - Mergers and acquisitions